rungk-om/DailyGeomBaseline-LSTM-NN/README.md

 We utilise the geomagnetic measurements available from [INTERMAGNET](https://intermagnet.org/), then processed through the filtering technique as described by [Haberle et al. 2022](http://doi.org10.1029/2022JA030407).
 We train the neural networks using the daily filter data (the sum of 24h, 12h, 8h, and 6h harmonics) at 1 hour cadence as the target, at 1 hour cadence produced using the decimation.
 The independent or input variables (hourly cadence) consist of the local time, solar zenith angle, the Sun-Earth distance, and the solar radio flux F10.7.
 The neural networks take 12 hour sequence of the inputs to produce 1 hour forecast of the quiet daily variation.

-Data can be found under Data/.
+Data can be found under **Data/***.
 There is a single CSV file with columns:

-LT: Local Time in hour (0 to 23)
+1. LT: Local Time in hour (0 to 23)

-SZA: Solar Zenith Angle (in degrees, 0 to 359)
+2. SZA: Solar Zenith Angle (in degrees, 0 to 359)

-DistSE: Distance between the Sun and Earth (in Astronomical Units) F10.7: Solar radio flux corrected to L1 downloaded from OMNI database (see https://cdaweb.gsfc.nasa.gov/)
+3. DistSE: Distance between the Sun and Earth (in Astronomical Units)

+4. F10.7: Solar radio flux corrected to L1 downloaded from OMNI database (see https://cdaweb.gsfc.nasa.gov/)

+5. xD: The X-component (geographic north) of the daily filter (fD)

+6. yD: The Y-component (geographic east) of the daily filter (fD)

+7. zD: The Z-component (geographic down, towards Earth core) of the daily filter (fD).

 The codes may be adapted to use with other ground magnetic observatories.
 Our codes are under MIT license; you may adapt ours and acknowledge us with the following DOI:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13881560.svg)](https://doi.org/10.5281/zenodo.13881560).